Microsoft’s New AB-Series Certs: What IT Pros Should Know

 Microsoft is now focused on helping professionals design full AI systems for organizations, including the use of agentic AI.
 This means the software company is shifting away from the more product-focused skills tracks.
 If you handle training programs, these new Microsoft certifications will help your team prepare for future roles that concern AI, automation, and cross-platform design.

-Organizations increasingly need professionals who can plan and build end-to-end AI business systems.
-The new Microsoft Certified: Agentic AI Business Solutions Architect certifications have a key focus on agentic and multi-agent workflows.
+Organizations are increasingly needing professionals who can plan and build complete AI business systems.
+The new AB certifications have a key focus on agentic and multi-agent workflows.
 These include services like Azure AI, Copilot Studio, Power Platform, and Dynamics 365.

-At the center of the new agentic AI business certifications is the AB-100: Agentic AI Business Solutions Architect exam, which is built around key skills, including solution design, generative AI, multi-agent orchestration, secure deployment, and measurable business outcomes.
+At the center of the new agentic AI business certifications is the Agentic AI Business Solutions Architect certification.
+This cert requires passing AB-100: Agentic AI Business Solutions Architect exam.
+Microsoft has built this exam around key skills, such as solution design, generative AI, multi-agent orchestration, secure deployment, and measurable business outcomes.
 The exam is still in beta, but Microsoft plans to release instructor-led training by early 2026.

 When Will Microsoft Retire Old Certifications?